bpreece/Solitaire-in-javascript/README.md

 ```

 The table's `drop` event handler, the `handleDropEvent()` function, does these things:

 * It fetches the drop target from the drop event.
-* It locates the card begin dropped, using the HTML `id` that was stored in the event's data
-transfer information in the event during the `dragstart` event.
+* It locates the card begin dropped, using the HTML `id` that was stored in the event's data transfer information in the event during the `dragstart` event.
 * It determines whether the player can legally drop the card at that location.
 * If the drop is allowed, it moves the card to its new location.

+XXX